Precious metals

 - compliance modules selected for the target issuance rules

-The same model also supports silver, platinum, and palladium programs when the operator configures the appropriate metadata and compliance rules.
+The same structure applies to silver, platinum, and palladium programs.
+Configure the appropriate metadata and compliance rules for each metal type.

 Compliance considerations

-Precious metals programs usually need legal, custody, investor-eligibility, and market-operations review before launch.
-DALP provides configurable asset and compliance controls, but the issuer remains responsible for selecting the rules, operating the off-chain custody process, and validating the legal treatment of the product in each jurisdiction.
+Precious metals programs require legal review and custody arrangements before launch.
+Your organisation must confirm investor eligibility rules and analyse market operations before you go live.
+DALP provides configurable asset and compliance controls.
+You remain responsible for selecting the rules, operating the off-chain custody process, and confirming the legal treatment of the product in each jurisdiction.

 For detailed compliance architecture, see Compliance & Security.